Search engine results page

 The results are normally ranked by relevance to the query.
-Each result displayed on the SERP normally includes a title, a link that points to the actual page on the Web, and a short description showing where the keywords have matched content within the page for organic results.
+Each result displayed on the SERP normally includes a title, a link that points to the actual page on the Web, and a short description, known as a snippet, showing where the keywords have matched content within the page for organic results.
 For sponsored results, the advertiser chooses what to display.

-Due to the huge number of items that are available or related to the query, there are usually several pages in response to a single search query as the search engine or the user's preferences restrict viewing to a subset of results per page.
-Each succeeding page will tend to have lower ranking or lower relevancy results.
-Just like the world of traditional print media and its advertising, this enables competitive pricing for page real estate, but is complicated by the dynamics of consumer expectations and intent— unlike static print media where the content and the advertising on every page is the same all of the time for all viewers, despite such hard copy being localized to some degree, usually geographic, like state, metro-area, city, or neighbourhood, search engine results can vary based on individual factors such as browsing habits.
+A single search query can yield many pages of results.
+However, in order to avoid overwhelming users, search engines and personal preferences often limit the number of results displayed per page.
+As a result, subsequent pages may not be as relevant or ranked as highly as the first.
+Just like the world of traditional print media and its advertising, this enables competitive pricing for page real estate but is complicated by the dynamics of consumer expectations and intent— unlike static print media where the content and the advertising on every page are the same all of the time for all viewers, despite such hard copy being localized to some degree, usually geographic, like state, metro-area, city, or neighbourhood, search engine results can vary based on individual factors such as browsing habits.

 Components

-The organic search results, query, and advertisements are the three main components of the SERP, However, the SERP of major search engines, like Google, Yahoo!, Bing, Petal, Sogou may include many different types of enhanced results (organic search, and sponsored) such as rich snippets, images, maps, definitions, answer boxes, videos or suggested search refinements.
-A recent study revealed that 97% of queries in Google returned at least one rich feature.
+The organic search results, queries, and advertisements are the three main components of the SERP, However, the SERP of major search engines, like Google, Yahoo!, Bing, Brave Search, and Sogou may include many different types of enhanced results (organic search, and sponsored) such as rich snippets, images, maps, definitions, answer boxes, videos or suggested search refinements.
+A study revealed that 97% of queries in Google returned at least one rich feature.
+Another study on the evolution of SERPs interfaces from 2000 to 2020 shows that SERP are becoming more diverse in terms of elements, aggregating content from different verticals and including more features that provide direct answers.
+More recently, large language models (LLMs) like ChatGPT, Claude, and Gemini have introduced AI-powered answer boxes or generative overviews into SERPs, summarizing information from multiple sources directly on the results page and reducing clicks to external sites.

-The major search engines visually differentiate specific content types such as images, news, and blogs.
-Many content types have specialized SERP templates and visual enhancements on the first search results page.